 6 Healthy Habits For Physical Wellness Month And Beyond

 April is Physical Wellness Month, which can make it an ideal time to commit to improving your fitness levels, nutritional habits, sleep hygiene, and other facets of wellness.
-As mental and physical health are often closely related, it can be vital to practice healthy habits that benefit your mind and body.
+As mental and physical health are often closely related, it can be vital to find different ways to practice healthy habits including incorporating simple activities and daily habits that benefit your mind and body.
 For professional guidance in improving your mental health so that you’re able to embrace beneficial physical health habits, consider working with a licensed therapist online or in person.

 Getty